 You should not receive this vaccine if you are breast-feeding a baby.

-How is Stamaril (yellow fever vaccine)given?
+How is yellow fever vaccine given?

 This vaccine is given as an injection (shot) into a muscle.

-Yellow fever vaccine is given every 10 years to people who are at risk of exposure to yellow fever.
+Stamaril is given every 10 years to people who are at risk of exposure to yellow fever.
 The first shot can be given to a child who is at least 9 months old.
 Your individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by your local health department or the Centers for Disease Control and Prevention (CDC).

 What happens if I miss a dose?